Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Main results and related literature

+Theorem \ref{thm.main} states that every separable subspace of a robust Orlicz space is order isomorphic to a subspace of a classical $L^1$-space over the same underlying measurable space.
+As a consequence, its elements are dominated by a single probability measure, and the $\CP$-q.s.\ order collapses to an almost sure order -- even for nondominated sets $\CP$ of priors.
+We thus identify separability to be a property that leads to a collapse of quasi-sure orders, {thereby providing a generalisation of and a different angle for} the result of \cite{BionNadal}. {Hence, even though separable spaces appear naturally in financial applications (see also Section~\ref{discussion spanning} below), it seems questionable in which sense they are actually ``robust''.}

-In a similar spirit, our second main result, Theorem \ref{thm.super}, concerns Dedekind $\sigma$-completeness of sublattices of robust Orlicz spaces.
-Theorem \ref{thm.super} states that, in typical situations, there exists at most one separable Dedekind $\sigma$-complete Banach sublattice that generates the $\sigma$-algebra, and if it exists the family of priors $\CP$ is already dominated with uniformly integrable densities.
-We thereby qualify that what \textit{prevents} nondominated models from being dominated is the lack of all order completeness properties for separable Banach sublattices that generate the $\sigma$-algebra.
-In the case of the robust closure $\CC^p$ of $C_b$, one concludes that this space is too similar to the original space $C_b$ in terms of its order completeness properties.
+In a similar spirit, our second main result concerns the Dedekind $\sigma$-completeness of sublattices of robust Orlicz spaces, i.e., the existence of least upper bounds for countable bounded subsets. {Dedekind $\sigma$-completeness is necessary for the existence of ``essential suprema", cf.\ \cite{Cohen}, and therefore derives its importance from the widespread use of essential suprema in financial applications, cf.\ \cite{FS16}.
+In the context of volatility uncertainty, the existence of essential suprema is studied as ``feasibility of aggregations" in \cite{MR2842089} and the literature based thereon.} In Theorem \ref{thm.super}, we state that typically {\em at most one} separable Dedekind $\sigma$-complete Banach sublattice exists that generates the $\sigma$-algebra, and if it exists, the family of priors $\CP$ is already dominated with uniformly integrable densities.
+We thereby qualify that what \textit{prevents} nondominated models from being dominated is the lack of \textit{all} order completeness properties for separable Banach sublattices that generate the $\sigma$-algebra.

-In conclusion, our results highlight both the advantages and the cost of taking a top-down or a bottom-up approach to robust Orlicz spaces, respectively.
-Whereas the former may lack good dual behaviour, it has reasonable order completeness properties and reflects the full nondominated nature of the underlying uncertainty structure.
-The latter may be handy analytically, but either ignores the nondominated uncertainty structure \textit{a posteriori}, or tends to lead to a complete breakdown of almost all lattice properties.\\
+{One therefore concludes that the robust closure $\CC^p$ of $C_b$ is too similar to the original space $C_b$ both in terms of its order completeness properties and in terms of dominatedness.